-Household growth in the PMA grew at a rate of 0.6 percent per year between 2010 and 2020, which trailed the MSA and the nation during the same time period.
-Over the next five years, the household growth in the PMA is expected to increase at 0.7 percent, below the MSA and similar to the national household growth.
+Senior households increased in the PMA, MSA, and the nation between 2000 and 2010.
+Between 2010 and 2020, the PMA experienced senior household growth, though at a rate below the MSA and nation.
+Over the next five years, senior household growth in the PMA is projected to increase at a rate below that of the MSA and similar to the nation as a whole.
 The average household size in the PMA is greater than the national average at 2.71 persons in 2020.
-Over the next five years, the average household size is projected to remain relatively similar.
+Over the next five years, the average household size is projected to remain similar.

+2b.
 Households by Tenure